mongodb-partners/AWS_MongoDB_Generative_AI/README.md

 Welcome to our repository, showcasing a reference architecture for building a production-ready Generative AI application.
 Designed with startups in mind, this architecture leverages:

 - **MongoDB Atlas**: A scalable, cloud-based database for efficient storage and retrieval of unstructured data, crucial for training and running AI models.
-- **AWS Bedrock**: A managed service for building, training, and deploying machine learning models at scale, streamlining generative AI workflows.
+- **Amazon Bedrock**: A managed service for building, training, and deploying machine learning models at scale, streamlining generative AI workflows.
 - **Langchain**: A tool for seamless integration of complex natural language processing pipelines, enhancing the application's ability to understand and generate human-like text.
 - **Streamlit**: A framework for rapid development of interactive, real-time data-driven web applications.